wp-plugins/squirrly-seo/readme.txt

 * Fixed SSL connection with the API issue

 = 2.2.0 =
-* Added a new theme for Squirrly
+* Added a new theme for Squirrly SEO
 * Added the 2nd version for SEO Live assistant
 * Added Top Headline suggestion when adding a post title
 * Compatible with Wordpress 3.8.1 version